 Left-handed and late (according to your siblings, because…obvs?).

 You went back later that night.
 Maybe that night.
 A night.
-The underwater lights, the drizzle, the glow.
-The gall of that glow.
+The underwater lights, the drizzle, the gall of that glow.

-When the water reached your hips, you let yourself float, pretending to drift, like you had to trick yourself into getting this close.
-When you reached the spot, you had already been holding your breath.
+When the water reached your hips, you let yourself float, pretending to drift.
+You had to trick yourself into getting this close.
+When you reached the spot, you were holding your breath.
 You dove down, marked an X on the bottom of the pool.
 That’s how you know now, on these annual pilgrimages, that you occupy the same space as him.
 You put your face in the water, commune, hold your breath for as long as you can, then a little longer.

 Part of you will always suspect that you mismarked it.
 That you can’t even get the thing with no right or wrong right.
 You think of all the pool emptyings and refillings since.
 You can’t decide whether that should make you envious or heartbroken.

 For the first two years, your body refused to sleep.
-All night long, every few minutes, just as you were about to surrender, you’d jerk awake.
+All night, every few minutes, just on the verge of surrender, you’d jerk awake.
 Now it only happens a few times a week.
-The half-life of vigilance is longer than you’d expected.
+The half-life of vigilance is long.

 You whip your head up, gasp for air, check your watch.
 You beat last year’s time.

-You’re not surprised anymore because now you know: the parents don’t survive.
+You’re not surprised anymore.
+Now you know: the parents don’t survive.

 Did that go as well as expected?
 Let’s talk about your brain 🧠.